ljunggren/boozang-docs/README.md

 ###### Boozang regular expression engine

 Boozang also supports a regular expression engine that can generate random data that complies with a certain regular expression.
-This can be useful when generating random test data, but also when creating tests to make sure certain field constraints are being enforced.
+This can be useful when generating random test data, but also when creating test validations to make sure certain field constraints are being enforced.

 ###### Setting up regular expressions

 To set up a new regular expression, click Settings -> Content Policy and scroll down to the regular expressions.
-Here you can find several pre-defined regexps and associated labels.
+Here you can find several pre-defined regex and associated labels.
 First, make sure the type of regular expression isn´t in the list.
 As a phone number or zip code will vary from country to country, it´s natural that these are modified to match your specific project.

 Also, make sure that all possible labels are matching the indicated regular expressions.
 This way, auto-fill functionality and future AI functions will be able to better identify different fields and make "better guesses".